The Familiar of Zero: Anime

 The Familiar of Zero has been adapted into an anime series running for four seasons by the animation studio J.C.Staff.
 The first season aired in Japan between July 3 and September 25, 2006, and contained thirteen episodes.
 In April 2007 at Anime Boston, Geneon announced that they had picked up the English dubbing rights of the first season of the anime series under the title The Familiar of Zero.
 In July 2008, Geneon Entertainment and Funimation Entertainment announced an agreement to distribute select titles in North America.
 While Geneon Entertainment still retained the license, Funimation Entertainment assumed exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
 The Familiar of Zero was one of several titles involved in the deal.
 Funimation released a complete box set of the series on November 4, 2008.
 Funimation reported their rights to the series expired in August 2011.
 Sentai Filmworks re-licensed the first series in North America in 2013 and released it digitally.
 Sentai released the Geneon English-language version on Blu-ray and DVD on April 8, 2014.
 Hanabee Entertainment later licensed the series in Australia in February 2014.

 The second season under the extended title Zero no Tsukaima: Futatsuki no Kishi (ゼロの使い魔 ～双月の騎士～) aired in Japan between July 9 and September 24, 2007, containing twelve episodes.
-Sentai Filmworks licensed the second season (under the name The Familiar of Zero: Knight of the Twin Moons) in North America and released it on March 10, 2015 on Blu-ray and DVD.
+Sentai Filmworks licensed the second season (under the name The Familiar of Zero: Knight of the Twin Moons) in North America and released it on March 10, 2015, on Blu-ray and DVD.

 The third season, also containing twelve episodes, entitled Zero no Tsukaima: Princesse no Rondo (ゼロの使い魔～三美姫の輪舞(プリンセッセのロンド)～), aired on Japan's Chiba TV between July 6 and September 21, 2008, and Arts Central in Singapore between July 10 and September 24, 2008.
 An original video animation episode for the third season was released on December 24, 2008.
-Sentai Filmworks licensed the third season with the OVA (under the name The Familiar of Zero: Rondo of Princesses) in North America and released them on May 12, 2015 on Blu-ray and DVD.
+Sentai Filmworks licensed the third season with the OVA (under the name The Familiar of Zero: Rondo of Princesses) in North America and released them on May 12, 2015, on Blu-ray and DVD.

 The fourth and final season titled Zero no Tsukaima F aired twelve episodes between January 7 and March 24, 2012.
-In 2012, Sentai Filmworks licensed the fourth season (under the name The Familiar of Zero: F) in North America and released it on July 14, 2015, on Blu-ray and DVD.
+In 2012, Sentai Filmworks licensed the fourth season (under the name The Familiar of Zero F) in North America and released it on July 14, 2015, on Blu-ray and DVD.
+On March 10, 2026, The Familiar of Zero F debuted on the Hidive platform.